tscript3r/notify-monitor/README.md

         1,
         2
     ],
-    "refresh_interval": 120,
+    "refresh_interval": 120
-    "stored_ads_limit": 50
 }
 ```

 Any returned ad will have the 'users_id' values to identify the task owner users.
 This field and the 'url' are of course mandatory by adding new task.
 You can
-additionally add the 'refresh_interval' and 'stored_ads_limit' values - for more
+additionally add the 'refresh_interval' value - it is basically time interval
-information please refer to the documentation.
+between refresh iterations of the given task.

 Additionally I have added filters, so that you can set it on any property.
 There are four types of filters: